fumblystuff/fumbly-diddle-static/src/products/pathbackup.md

 <a href="https://fumblydiddle.b-cdn.net/pathbackup/PathBackupSetup-0.1.1.exe" class="button primary small" target="_blank">Download Now</a>

-The **Path Backup & Restore** application allows you to quickly backup your system's path to a local file the restore the path using a backup file later.
+The **Path Backup & Restore** application allows you to quickly backup your system's path to a local file then restore the path using a backup file later.
 The application supports backing up the system's path to:

 + Registry file (.reg)
 + JSON file (.json)